Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 While such upgrades might push the limit slightly, the fundamental architectural constraint remains.
 The issue lies not in raw processing power, but in how these systems are designed to handle concurrent live streams and the associated demands of real-time video analytics.
 The core of this limitation often stems from their reliance on foundational media frameworks not built for massive, simultaneous data streams and complex analytical processing.

-A significant portion of contemporary VMS solutions are, at their core, wrappers around open-source media frameworks like FFmpeg.
-While FFmpeg is exceptionally capable for transcoding individual video files, it was never engineered to manage thousands of concurrent live video streams while simultaneously processing real-time artificial intelligence analytics on every frame.
+A significant portion of contemporary VMS solutions are, at their core, wrappers around open-source media frameworks.
+While these frameworks are capable for transcoding individual video files, they were never engineered to manage thousands of concurrent live video streams while simultaneously processing real-time artificial intelligence analytics on every frame.
 This architectural mismatch leads to several critical failures at enterprise scale.

 Firstly, there's the immense overhead from repeated encoding.
 Each incoming security camera feed is decoded, then re-encoded for storage, and subsequently decoded and re-encoded again for live viewing or analysis.
 Each transcoding cycle consumes substantial CPU resources.
 Multiplying this by thousands of streams results in prohibitively high compute requirements, rendering the system economically unsustainable.